4391 King St East, Kitchener ON

 - has difficulty getting up, or gets up slowly

 Pets don’t tend to show signs of chronic discomfort readily, and often continue to perform their daily routines despite it.
 For this reason, it is important to watch your pet carefully to pick up in changes in their mobility.
 Together with your dog’s veterinarian you can come up with a plan involving some or all of the below treatments to help with your pet’s osteoarthritis.
-Please don’t hesitate to ask if you have any questions
+Please don’t hesitate to ask if you have any questions.

 Treatment of Arthritis

-Weight management in arthritic dogs is very important.
+Weight management in arthritic dogs and cats is extremely important.
 Joints that are already sore and stressed are made worse when they have to support extra weight.
 Numerous studies have been done that show reducing weight leads to significant improvement in quality of life.
 Talk to your veterinarian about an effective weight loss plan with a high-quality diet.

 Controlled exercise is invaluable in the treatment of patients with osteoarthritis.
-This helps improve function, reduce pain, and decrease the need for medication.
+This helps improve function, strengthen muscles, reduce pain, and decrease the need for medication.
 This can be more challenging with cats.
 It is important to start slow, and monitor for signs of pain after exercise.
 Your veterinarian can help you get started with exercise recommendations.

-Rehabilitation specialists can provide important guidance in formulating an exercise and strengthening program that is safe and appropriate you’re your pet.
+Rehabilitation specialists can provide important guidance in formulating an exercise and strengthening program that is safe and appropriate for your pet.
 Your veterinarian can refer you to a rehabilitation facility nearby.

 Inflammation of the joint can actually lead to further destruction of the cartilage in the joint, therefore, anti-inflammatory medications can work to slow the progression of disease as well as ease discomfort.

 Nonsteroidal anti-inflammatory drugs (NSAIDS) are important in the treatment of osteoarthritis.
 They decrease inflammation and pain.
 This class of drugs is safe to use long term in most dogs, with periodic monitoring.
 There have been some exciting new drugs to this class in veterinary medicine very recently with even higher safety ratings.
 However, some aging dogs may have medical conditions that affect the management of osteoarthritis and the use of these drugs.
 A complete physical exam, and blood work are thus necessary prior to initiating NSAIDS along with periodic follow-up blood work as determined by your veterinarian.